-The aim of College Fees & Charges guideline is to ensure the collection of fees are equitable and transparent with the expectation that the financial viability of the College is sustainable.
+The aim of the College Fees & Charges guideline is to ensure the collection of fees are equitable and transparent with the expectation that the financial viability of the College is sustainable.

-Fees
+Tuition Fees

-The setting of all fees is endorsed by the Emmaus College Board after taking into consideration any shortfall of Commonwealth and Victorian Governments grants provided to non-Government schools.
+The setting of all tuitiohn fees takes into consideration any shortfall of Commonwealth and Victorian Governments grants provided to non-Government schools.

-Compulsory charges include tuition, composite and camp fees and mandatory College provided laptop at Year 7 and 10.
+Compulsory charges include tuition, composite and camp fees, and a mandatory College provided laptop at Year 7 and 10.